hashicorp/vscode-terraform/README.md

 ### Code Snippets

-The extension provides several snippets to accelerate adding Terraform code to your configuration files:
+The extension provides context aware snippets to accelerate adding Terraform code to your configuration files.

-- `fore` - For Each
-- `module` - Module
-- `output` - Output
-- `provisioner` - Provisioner
-- `vare` - Empty variable
-- `varm` - Map Variable
+Combined with `editor.suggest.preview` and `terraform.experimentalFeatures.prefillRequiredFields`, the extension can suggest completions for all Terraform language constructs.

 ### HCP Terraform Integration